Red Strader: San Francisco

 San Francisco head coach Buck Shaw was fired on December 13, 1954, after serving as the only coach in franchise history, with Strader being hired 10 days later to replace him.
 Shaw's main flaw with team owner Tony Morabito was his inability to win a championship, but Morabito said winning a title in his first year would not be reason to dismiss Strader.

 In spite of a strong series of wins during the preseason, that opinion would change when the 49ers split their first six contests, then lost to the Los Angeles Rams on November 6, 1955.
 That defeat caused one fan to hang Strader in effigy outside Kezar Stadium, and by the end of the season, the 49ers had won just four of 12 contests, and dealt with reports of continued conflict between the coach and his players.
 Upon being fired on December 19, Strader disputed such talk by noting that he had been given the game ball in the season's final game.

 Death and lawsuit

-Strader had only a short time to ponder his future, dying in his sleep of a heart attack just five months later, the end of cardiac problems that had plagued him for the past two years.
+Five months after being fired from his position as San Francisco's head coach, Strader died in his sleep of a heart attack, the result of cardiac problems that had plagued him for the past two years.
 On December 12, 1956, Strader's widow, Helen, filed a $27,000 lawsuit against the 49ers, asking for the compensation provided by her husband's contract.
 Three years later, she received an out-of-court settlement for $18,000.